-13 Smooth Travel Exposure (STE) is a customer outcome measure indicating 'ride quality'.
+Farebox recovery measures the contribution passenger fares make to the operating cost of providing public transport services.
+The measure calculates farebox recovery in accordance with NZ Transport Agency guidelines.
+11 As defined by AT's Asset Management Plans.
+12 Smooth Travel Exposure (STE) is a customer outcome measure indicating 'ride quality'.
 It is an indication of the percentage of vehicle kilometres travelled on a road network with roughness below a defined upper threshold level.
 The threshold varies depending on the traffic volume band and urban/rural environment of the road.

-14 This is a Department of Internal Affairs mandatory performance measure.
+13 This is a Department of Internal Affairs mandatory performance measure.
 There is no target associated with this measure.

-15 Includes road rehabilitation.

-16 As defined by AT's Asset Management Plans.
+14 Includes road rehabilitation.
+15 As defined by AT's Asset Management Plans.